Vious/design-patterns-cpp/Observer_pattern/ReadMe.md

 ## The Weather Station

 We still use the weather station example (which was introduced in book [Head First Design Patterns](https://www.oreilly.com/library/view/head-first-design/9781492077992/)) for implementing our own c++ observer pattern.
+For simplicity, I just implement the current condition display class, for other classes like statistical display, forecast display, it depends on your need.

 ## How to use
 ```